-The specific documents you would send with your I-130 petition would depend on your immigration background and the family member you’re seeking permanent resident status for.
+The specific documents you send with your I-130 petition will depend on your immigration background and the family member you’re seeking permanent resident status for.
 For instance, the supporting documents you would send with an I-130 petition for your spouse will differ from those you’ll submit for your parents.

 If you don’t have the required original documents for your application type, you may be able to submit “secondary evidence” for them.
 If the U.S. government asks for documents but your home country doesn’t provide these documents, you can submit secondary evidence instead.